 - 1. An increase to the Assistance for Isolated Children (AIC) Allowance and alignment to the CPI Sub Education Index. - 2.
 The extension of the AIC Distance Education allowance to 3-4 year old geographically isolated children accessing an approved distance education early learning program. - 3.
-The implementation of a Distance Education Teaching Allowance (DETA) for geographically isolated distance education families. - 4.
+The implementation financial recognition for geographically isolated families educating their children via distance education. - 4.
 Assured funding for rural and remote Mobile Early Childhood Services. - 5.
-An increase to the Commonwealth Living Away from Home Allowance (LAFHA) and alignment to the CPI. - 6.
-The establishment of a Rural Hardship Education Fund (RHEF).
+An increase to the Commonwealth Living Away from Home Allowance (LAFHA) and alignment to the CPI.